Hutto (surname)

-Hutto is a German surname, which was introduced into the United States in the 18th century.
-It is most commonly found in the southern United States.
+Hutto is a surname of unknown origin, introduced into the United States in the 18th century.
+Isaac Hutto was the first Hutto to enter the United States from Germany.
+The name is most commonly found in the southern United States.

 In 1962 Edgar Hutto published a 47-page book describing Isaac Hutto's journey to America, entitled Isaac (Otto) Hutto from the German Rhine to the Edisto in Carolina.

+Genealogical research by Joel Hutto published in 2024 found that Isaac Hutto, Sr. (Isaac Haudot) was born into a French Calvinist Protestant family prior to emigrating to Charleston, South Carolina, US via Germany.

 Famous people with the surname Hutto include: